MicrosoftDocs/azure-docs/articles/service-bus-messaging/enable-partitions-premium.md

 ---
-title: Enable partitioning in Azure Service Bus Premium namespaces (Preview)
+title: Enable partitioning in Azure Service Bus Premium namespaces
 description: This article explains how to enable partitioning in Azure Service Bus Premium namespaces by using Azure portal, PowerShell, CLI, and programming languages (C#, Java, Python, and JavaScript) ms.topic: how-to ms.date: 08/30/2022